PerlPooch/Clock/README.md

 ## Wifi Configuration

-If there is no configuration present or Clock is powered-on with the button depressed, Clock enters WiFi configuratoin mode.
-In this mode, Clock will create an access point with the SSID `Clock xx:xx:xx:xx:xx:xx`.
-Join this AP with the password `12345678` and you will be presented with menus through which you can select and join a real AP.
+If there is no configuration present or Clock is powered-on with button (SW3) depressed, Clock enters WiFi configuration mode.

+In this mode, Clock will create a WiFi access point with the SSID `Clock xx:xx:xx:xx:xx:xx`.
+Join this AP with the password `12345678` and you will be presented with menus through which you can select and join an Internet-connected AP.

 Once configured, Clock will reboot.